QuKunLab/SPACEL/docs/index.md

 * {doc}`API <api>`

 ## Latest updates
+### Version 1.1.6 2023-07-27
+#### Fixed Bugs
+- Fixed a bug regarding the similarity loss weight hyperparameter `simi_l`, which in the previous version did not affect the loss value.

 ### Version 1.1.5 2023-07-26
 #### Fixed Bugs
 - Fixed a bug in the similarity loss of Splane, where it minimized the cosine similarity of the latent vectors of spots with their neighbors.